Week on Wall Street

 - Semi-finalists are invited for a short interview.

 - Applicants are notified of their status.
 You will be notified of your status by e-mail, so please be sure to include your e-mail address in your application.

 Many students ask whether they may tag along on the trip at their own expense, even if they are not selected.
 Unfortunately, the answer is no. Many conference rooms in New York are strained with a group our size.
 In addition, an important aspect of the trip is to connect students and alumni, which happens best in an intimate group.

 Thanks to a generous grant from the David Eccles School of Business, the expense of the trip will be only $500 per student.
-The cost of airfare, hotel (double occupancy), meals, and local transportation in New York is included in your trip.
+This fee includes the cost of airfare, hotel (double occupancy), meals, and local transportation in New York.
 Money for incidental expenses is not included.
 If you are unable to participate in the trip and you notify us too late for us to replace you, your deposit is non-refundable.